- the nature of selfhood and the theology of the Resurrection: the inseparable personhood of soul that is embodied and of body that is ensouled

 Telling us that the Harpies cause pain to the self that is embodied in the tree is Dante’s way of signifying that the unity of body and soul is indestructible.
 These souls thought to avoid pain in life by destroying their bodies, but their “bodies” still feel pain, even though they are no longer in human form.

 We might sum up the information that we have received about the body-soul nexus over the previous canti in this way:

 - In Inferno 6, verses 106-11, Virgilio explains to Dante that souls will be more perfect after the Last Judgment, when they are reunited with their bodies.
-Although Virgilio explicitly refers to an Aristotle on completion (“perfezion” in Inf.
-6.110), he effectively introduces the thematic of the theology of the Resurrection.
+Although Virgilio only cites Aristotle on completion (“perfezion” in Inf.
+6.110), Dante-narrator has effectively introduced the thematic of the theology of the Resurrection.